ZYHowell/Warspite/README.md

 A naïve optimization is made in HIR level, that to split print(string + string) to two print commands.

 Suggested by senior students' reports, a DCE is made in HIR level.
-But I think its MIR version is already in ADCE, so maybe it is not co useful now?
+But I think its MIR version is already in ADCE, so maybe it is not so useful now?

 ### MIR